NimaTorbati/nuclei_annotation/README.md

 - From the selection options, select "freehand selection"
 - Manually annotate the border for each object and press "T".
 To remove an object select the labeled number inside the object and then press "Delete" to remove an ROI
 - When you are done with all nuclei, save the outputs with ROI manager--> More --> Save
-- A zip file containing all ROI files will be created after saving the outputs (each ROI file represent one of the nuclei)
+- A zip file containing all ROI files will be created after saving the outputs (each ROI file represents one of the nuclei)
-- The created zip file can be later processed with Matlab or Python (create labeled masks, binary masks, etc.)
+- The created zip file can be later processed with Matlab or Python (create labelled masks, binary masks, etc.)
 - ROI files are essential for further analysis, but the overlay images in ImageJ can also be saved for visualization:<br>
-  1- (this step is optional) select all ROI --> properties --> Fill color (e.g,. yellow) --> apply for all <br>
+  1- (this step is optional) Select all ROI --> properties --> Fill colour (e.g, yellow) --> apply for all <br>
   2- in ImageJ --> image --> overlay --> flatten --> save image <br>

 <p align="center">